-In Aljezur they had a 6yr old and 8yr old showing them how to surf, in Evora it was a (female) major in the Portuguese army teaching them to plaster walls, use a pneumatic drill, care for horses and gut fish.
+In Aljezur they had a six year old and eight year old showing them how to surf, in Evora it was a (female) major in the Portuguese army teaching them to plaster walls, use a pneumatic drill, care for horses and gut fish.

-They seamlessly joined this family of 6, doting over the youngest member, Maggie and behaving like siblings with the other 3 children.
+They seamlessly joined this family of six, doting over the youngest member, Maggie and behaving like siblings with the other three children.
 By the time we left the kids were inseparable and earlier today they were chatting to each other over Whatsapp.